 COU 506.
 THEORIES OF COUNSELING (3 sem. hrs.)
 This course is designed to provide students with knowledge and experiences in counseling and helping skills with an emphasis on counseling and psychotherapy theory and skills.
 The intent of the course is to provide counseling students with a thorough understanding of the major theories of counseling, as well as multicultural-oriented theories of practice.
 The course will look at both strengths and weaknesses of various theories and suggest approaches to develop eclectic intervention strategies for dealing with psychological, emotional, relationship, and adjustment problems within a diverse population.
-(Must be taken as one of the first four courses) (Fall and spring) Note: phased out effective fall 2016, applicable for admits under 2015-2016 Graduate Catalog and earlier)
+(Must be taken as one of the first four courses) (Fall, Spring) Note: phased out effective fall 2016, applicable for admits under 2015-2016 Graduate Catalog and earlier)

 COU 508.
 GROUP PROCESSES IN COUNSELING (3 sem. hrs.)
 Study of the psychological dynamics of small groups, including the stages of group development and variables which affect leader effectiveness; practice with a variety of active group techniques.
 Emphasis on the development of effective counseling practices in a variety of small group settings.
-(Prerequisites: COU 505, 504 or 506, 509) (Fall, spring, summer)
+(Prerequisites: COU 505, 504 or 506, 509) (Fall, Spring, Summer)

 COU 509.
 PHILOSOPHY AND HISTORY OF COUNSELING (2 sem. hrs.)
 This introductory course will provide an orientation to counseling as a profession inclusive of the specialties of professional counseling (e.g., school, career, college, mental health, etc).
 Discussions will include the history, roles, organizational structures, professional ethics, laws, standards, accreditation, and credentialing methods distinguishing professional counseling.
 Additionally, students will survey a variety of counseling associations, review current problems confronting counselors and the profession of counseling specifically outlined in counseling literature.
 An overview of the requirements of Heidelberg University's master of counseling program is also presented.
-(Must be taken during the first term)(Fall, spring, summer)
+(Must be taken during the first term) (Fall, Spring, Summer) Note: phasing out effective fall 2019, applicable for admits under 2018-2019 Graduate Catalog and earlier.

 COU 510.
 ASSESSMENT AND APPRAISAL (3 sem. hrs.)
 Development of knowledge and skills needed for effective client appraisal.
 Emphasis is on learning how to gather data and make interpretations of individuals, groups, and case studies.
 Emphasis will be on sensitizing the student to individual differences in gender, culture, ethnicity, and environmental factors that affect test results.
-(Prerequisites: COU 503, 505, 504 or 506, 509) (Fall and summer)
+There is an additional fee with this course.
+(Prerequisites: COU 503, 505, 504 or 506, 509) (Fall, Summer)

 COU 511.
 APPLIED RESEARCH AND QUANTITATIVE METHODS (3 sem. hrs.)
 Development of knowledge and skills needed to conduct research and evaluation studies of applied social science problems; emphasis on measurement, research designs and strategies, descriptive and inferential statistical analysis and computer applications.
-(Prerequisites: COU 503, 505, 504 or 506, 509) (Fall and summer)
+(Prerequisites: COU 503, 505, 504 or 506, 509) (Fall, Summer)

 COU 512.
 CLINICAL MENTAL HEALTH AND AGENCY COUNSELING (3 sem. hrs.)
 This introductory class is designed to meet the specific standards for clinical mental health counselors as suggested by the Council for Accreditation of Counseling Related Educational Programs.
 This class will provide an overview of community agency and clinical mental health counseling, addressing such issues as the foundations of community counseling, the role of the counselor in providing clinical mental health counseling and community counseling, prevention, outreach, systemic issues, multicultural issues, trauma, emergency preparedness, professional and client advocacy and social change, and service delivery programs.
-Effective dimensions of assessment, treatment, and diagnoses will be presented.
+Effective dimensions of assessment, treatment, and diagnostics will be presented.
 The importance of ethical, legal issues and consultation in community agencies will also be discussed.